Dillon Boucher: Professional career

 Boucher played for the New Zealand Breakers in the Australian National Basketball League from their inception in 2003 until 2005 when he signed with the Perth Wildcats for whom he played for in 2005/06.
 Boucher then played for the Brisbane Bullets between 2006 and 2008.
 In 2008, he re-joined the New Zealand Breakers and was part of the team's championship three-peat between 2010/11 and 2012/13.
 Boucher retired from the Breakers and the Australian NBL in 2013.
 The Breakers retired his number 24.

 With the Auckland Pirates in 2012, Boucher won his ninth NZNBL championship.
 Prior to 2011, he played for the Auckland Stars, Waikato Titans and Harbour Heat.
 He played for the Wellington Saints in 2013, before joining the Super City Rangers in 2014.
 He was player/assistant with the Rangers in 2015.
 In November 2015, he re-signed with the Rangers on a three-year deal, continuing on as a player/assistant coach.
 On 4 May 2017, Boucher became the second player to reach 400 NBL games, joining Phill Jones (406).
 On 5 June 2017, he played his 409th career NBL game, surpassing Jones as the all-time leader.

 On 12 July 2018, Boucher announced that the 2018 season would be his last in the New Zealand NBL.
 He finished his career with 426 NBL games.

 Off the court

 In 2016, Boucher became the New Zealand Breakers' general manager.
 In September 2019, he quit as general manager of the Breakers.

 In November 2020, Boucher was appointed Director of Basketball for the Auckland Huskies in the New Zealand NBL.

 In September 2021, Boucher was appointed CEO of Basketball New Zealand.

+In March 2025, Boucher was appointed president of basketball operations of the New Zealand Breakers.